Anxiety Attacks: What No One Understands

 - Extreme fatigue and weakness.

-- Anxiety and depression often derive themselves from the same vulnerability: helplessness.
+- Anxiety and depression often come from from the same vulnerability: helplessness.
 This happens when we lose control of what is happening to us in extremely distressing situations.

 To cope with an anxiety attack, the first thing we need to do is deal with the emotional symptoms and try to look at the threat, fear or stressful situation from a logical point of view.
 Try to break down everything that’s upsetting you and rationalize each source of anxiety until it disappears.

 Helping a person with an anxiety attack

 - Loosen belts and tight clothing.

-- If they are hyperventilating, offer them a bag to breathe in or get them to breathe as if they were trying to blow out a candle (with their lips pursed).
+- If they are breathing too fast, offer them a bag to breathe in or get them to breathe as if they were trying to blow out a candle (with their lips pursed).

 - Keep repeating “you’re not having a heart attack”, “I’m here to help and everything will be ok”.
 (Speak calmly and gently)